-Bronx fire kills at least 12, including four children
+Child playing with stove blamed for massive Bronx fire that killed 12, officials say

 Jamal Flicker, a witness told the New York Post he heard screams for help.

-"The smoke was crazy, people screaming, 'Get out!," Flicker said.
+"The smoke was crazy, people screaming, 'Get out!"
+Flicker said.
 "I heard a woman yelling, 'We're trapped, help!'"

 Neighborhood resident Robert Gonzalez, who has a friend who lives in the building, told the Associated Press she got out on a fire escape as another resident fled with five children.